How Emails Could Be Hurting Your Business

 Part 3 – we made it!
-I went back and forth on topics to discuss for part three of this series, and I kept coming back to an issue that has been rapidly growing within our industry.
+I went back and forth on topics to discuss for part three of this email series.
+Ultimately, I kept coming back to one particular issue that has been rapidly growing within our industry.
 This one might be a bit of a dividing subject, but I do feel like it needs to be addressed.
-I realize that I’m not the first small business owner to bring this up, but it has increasingly started to affect me over the last year and I think it’s something that needs to be brought to light.
+I realize that I’m not the first small business owner to bring this up.
+However, it has increasingly started to affect me over the last year, and I think it’s something that needs to be brought to light.

 The Community Over Competition Movement